NewAlexandria/learning-economies/TRETC_2026/presentation-slides.md

 **For Educators:**

-- Begin mapping your curriculum to the five Learning Economies
+- Begin mapping your curriculum to the four Learning Economies
 - Identify Resonance opportunities in your teaching
 - Experiment with AI tools for acceleration